 Breckenridge is Colorado’s early season secret.
 Breck’s snowmaking and high elevation mountain make for a good early season trip, often opening as early as the first week in November with terrain parks already sculpted.
 Breckenridge has the highest chair, The Imperial Express, in Colorado, reaching 12,840’.

-Near Breck, Keystone in Summit County typically opens first weekend in November, thanks to the most extensive snowmaking systems in Colorado.
+Near Breck, Keystone in Summit County now guns for Ocotber or the first weekend in November, thanks to the most extensive snowmaking systems in Colorado.
 With downloading available (if necessary) from mid-mountain on the River Run Gondolas, Keystone is ideal for early season ski and stay package.

 Snowbird offers high elevation even though Alta is not so big on snowmaking since these Little Cottonwood Canyon ski areas are blessed with frequent natural snow.
 Alta typically opens mid-November with Snowbird not far behind.
 We have skied the entire two ski mountains one Thanksgiving week – much to be thankful for at Alta and Snowbird.